Keep it short

-The example is this case is a clip of a 3D animation played next to a client’s instructional video for window hinge installation.
+The example is this case is a clip of a technical animation played next to a client’s instructional video for window hinge installation.
 Even before a single screw is set in the video, the 3D animation demonstrates the assembly and installation of the same window hinges in 9 seconds.
 No steps are missed, each part is clearly displayed, and the entire clip is seamless and smooth.

 Why 3D animation wins